 American artist (real name - Russ Mate) from Florida with a melodic / rhythmic style, vaguely along the lines of Michael Garrison.
 During the 1980's and 1990's Russ acted as a band musician (mostly as a drummer) for various hard rock / metal / punk outfits.

-This album was released on Kit Watkins' label Linden.
+Water was released on Kit Watkins' label Linden.
 The style is not known at the moment.

 Mother Official (2012)